By Heather Fleck, Culligan Water Store in Nova Scotia

 - Cloudy, hazy water gets that way due to sediment in the water.
-The Culligan Filtr-Cleer® water filter removes dirt, silt, clay and other types of sediment from your water supply.
-The Filtr-Cleer® filter is four filters in one; they work at different levels, stacked on top of each other, each removing a particular size of sediment particle.
+The Culligan Filter-Cleer® water filter removes dirt, silt, clay and other types of sediment from your water supply.
+The Filter-Cleer® filter is four filters in one; they work at different levels, stacked on top of each other, each removing a particular size of sediment particle.

 - Culligan Cullar Carbon Filter is an activated carbon filter designed to reduce contaminants that cause water to taste and smell unpleasant.
-They also work against most discolouration problems.
+It also works against most discoloration problems.

 - A Culligan water softener with specialized Macro-T organics resin.
 Macro-T provides superior resistance to organic fouling and has the unique ability to remove and release tannins during the service and regeneration cycles.
 Macro-T is the resin of choice for residential water treatment systems where organic tannins are present.